CharlieMCR/Charliemcr/content/contact.md

 ---
 title: Contact
-description: We'd love to hear from you
+description: I'd love to hear from you
 type: page
 menu:
   main: {}
+featured_image: false
 ---

-This is an example of a custom shortcode that you can put right into your content.
-You will need to add a form action to the the shortcode to make it work.
-Check out [Formspree](https://formspree.io/) for a simple, free form service.
+If you want to get in touch, us the form below.
+It would be great to hear from you.

 {{< form-contact action="https://formspree.io/jobs@charliemcr.com"  >}}